david-hill/cloud/README.md

 customize_image.sh : Customize overcloud-full image<BR>
 undercloud_database_cleanup.sh : Cleans up mysql database<BR>

+# Deploying the Undercloud/Overcloud in KVM

 # Deployment howto for virtual environment
 1. git clone https://github.com/david-hill/cloud on the KVM host
 2. Generate a root key as root (ssh-keygen -b 2048)
 3. Copy the public key on the KVM host in authorized_keys
 4. Edit setup.cfg
-5. Run create_virsh_vm.sh
+5. Run create_virsh_vm.sh on the KVM host
-6. Run redeploy_undercloud.sh
+6. Run redeploy_undercloud.sh on the KVM undercloud guest
-7. In a different window, run "watch.sh"
+7. In a different window, run "watch.sh" on the KVM undercloud guest

+# Deploying the Undercloud/Overcloud on Baremetal

 # Deployment howto for physical environment
 1. git clone https://github.com/david-hill/cloud on the undercloud host